Angel Island (California): Immigration station

 The construction of the Angel Island immigration station began in 1905 but was not used until 1910.
 This zone was known as China Cove.
 It was built for controlling Chinese entry into the United States.
-From 1910 to 1940, Angel Island served as an immigration station processing immigrants from 84 countries, approximately one million being Chinese immigrants.
+From 1910 to 1940, Angel Island served as an immigration station processing immigrants from 84 countries, mostly from China, Japan, Russia and South Asia (in that order).
 The purpose of the immigration station was to investigate Chinese who had been denied entry from the Chinese Exclusion Act of 1882.
 Immigrants had to prove that they had husbands or fathers who were U.S. citizens in order not to be deported.